javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

     ```

 `Math.max(a, b, c...)` and `Math.min(a, b, c...)`
-: Returns the greatest/smallest from the arbitrary number of arguments.
+: Returns the greatest and smallest from the arbitrary number of arguments.

     ```js run
     alert( Math.max(3, 5, -10, 0, 1) ); // 5